James Madison University Overview

 James Madison University Rankings

-The following table lists the notable rankings from College Factual that JMU has received.
+The following table lists some notable awards JMU has earned from around the web.

 Where Is James Madison University?